 More and more, the relationship between Greece and the rest of the euro zone is like a marriage that, to everyone but the two people in it, seems doomed.
-Voters in many other euro countries have little stomach for further helping debt-ridden Greece avoid the consequences of its past overspending.
-Meanwhile, Greek voters are rebelling against austerity but have not coalesced around any realistic alternative.
+Voters in many other euro countries — led by Germany, the prime force behind and greatest beneficiary of Europe’s common currency — have little stomach for further helping debt-ridden Greece avoid the consequences of its past overspending.
+Meanwhile, as their country’s economy plunges into despair, Greek voters are rebelling against the austerity prescribed by Berlin but have not coalesced around any realistic alternative.
 There’s still hope of a reconciliation, but bringing it about would require each side to adjust its outlook in ways that, recent history suggests, are entirely out of character.

 European central bankers are now openly discussing the possibility of pushing Greece out of the euro.
 These threats may be productive if they persuade Greek politicians and voters not to seek a confrontation with the rest of the euro countries.
 And while keeping the euro zone whole still seems like a better course than the alternative, it will require structural reforms and some unpleasant sacrifices that affect the entire euro zone — not just Greece.